What Is Ownerly? Should You Use its Home Value Estimator?

 What’s the incentive for Ownerly?

-Ownerly offers businesses the chance to join their network by filling out a google form on their website.
+Ownerly offers businesses the chance to join their network by filling out a Google form on their website.
 Ownerly receives referral fees if you use a business referred through their website.
 While their terms and conditions address certain fees, it’s unclear how much businesses pay to advertise and/or receive referrals.

 Although unclear by perusing their site, some online reviews indicate Ownerly generates revenue by selling its users’ data to real estate agents, banks, lenders, and other professionals and companies who sign up to join their partner network.
-If you wish to keep your data private, you have the option to click on a link at the bottom of their website called, “Do Not Sell My Personal Information.”
+If you wish to keep your data private, you have the option to click on a link at the bottom of their website labeled “Do Not Sell My Personal Information.”

 Ownerly Reviews